cluster-apps-on-docker/overview/README.md

 ## Introduction

-The main goal of this project is to delivery a learning environment for distributed technologies on your machine that keeps their distributed nature while providing an awesome user experience, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:
+The goal of this project is to delivery learning environments for distributed technologies on your own machine by keeping their distributed nature while providing an awesome user experience, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:

 ## Contents